-MacBooks are a definite blow to your wallet, ranging from $1,000 to $1,600 for the most popular models.
+On the other hand, MacBooks are a definite blow to your wallet, ranging from $1,000 to $1,800 for the most popular models.
 That’s a lot of money for the average laptop buyer.
 Despite the high price, the default warranty lasts only one year, as with other more affordable brands.
 But Apple has on multiple occasions offered free warranty extensions for common manufacturing issues, a practice other brands rarely emulate.

 Second Pick: Dell

 Dell’s work, particularly in the ultrabook field, had yielded an incredible new crop of ultraportable laptops that work great, have powerful specs, and don’t give up the ghost without a fight.
-If you need or prefer a PC for work or school, and want it to last for as long as possible, Dell’s machines are a great choice, especially with their latest XPS models that do a little of everything, and do it anywhere.
+If you need a PC for work or school, and want it to last for as long as possible, Dell’s machines are a great choice, especially with their latest XPS models that do a little of everything, and do it anywhere.
 That includes the latest screen resolutions, connections, and software.

-The reason Dell gets such high marks for reliability isn’t because the company’s computers never break — they have a good track record, but not as good as MacBooks — but because Dell’s customer support is the best you’ll find outside Apple’s walled garden.
+Another important reason Dell gets such high marks for reliability isn’t because the company’s computers never break–they have a good track record, but not as good as MacBooks–but because Dell’s customer support is easily the best you’ll find outside of Apple.
 If something goes wrong, a quick customer service call with Dell is more likely to yield a solution, or at least a repair plan, than with other brands.
 Sometimes the most important factor in reliability isn’t the computer itself, but the company you are dealing with.

 Third Pick: Asus